-- \ To provide the best place of learning for students
+- To provide the best place of learning for students

-- \ Flexible learning paths
+- Flexible learning paths

-- \ Continuous innovation
+- Continuous innovation

-- \ Educating world citizens
+- Educating world citizens

-- \ Life-long learning
+- Life-long learning

-- \ Being sustainable
+- Being sustainable

-- \ At the heart of the community, and with the community's interest at heart
+- At the heart of the community, and with the community's interest at heart

-Based on these ambitions, the Esprit Governing Board, and the heads of the schools with ultimate responsibility, aim to provide inspiration to our schools.
+Based on these ambitions, the Esprit Governing Board, and the principals of the schools with ultimate responsibility, aim to provide inspiration to our schools.
 For this, our ambitions must be translated into day-to-day education in close association with our students.
-We believe it is important to allow room for the development of individual qualities and the individual development of students and staff.
+We believe it is important to allow room for the development of individual qualities.
 Consequently, we aim to offer education at Esprit Schools that enables students to use the talents they have to achieve the best possible educational results.
 The Education Manifesto points the way, and is intended as the basis for the policy agenda of the various Esprit schools.
-In the context of 'good management' and the quality framework, School Directors render account of the results of their policy to the Esprit Governing Board.
-The Esprit Governing Board in turn renders account to the Esprit Supervisory Board and government authorities.
+In the context of 'good leadership and the quality framework, School Directors render account of the results of their policy to the Esprit Governing Board.
+The Esprit Governing Board in turn renders account to the Esprit Supervisory Board and Dutch government authorities.